-A number of the financial measures presented by the Group in this Prospectus are not defined in IFRS.
+A number of the financial measures presented by DIB in this Prospectus are not defined in IFRS.
 However, DIB believes that these measures provide useful supplementary information to both investors and DIB's management, as they facilitate the evaluation of company performance.
 It is to be noted that, since not all companies calculate financial measurements in the same manner, these are not always comparable to measurements used by other companies.
 Accordingly, these financial measures should not be seen as a substitute for measures defined in IFRS.
+Unless otherwise stated, the list below presents alternative performance measures, along with their reconciliation to the extent that such information is not defined in the IFRS and not included in DIB's financial statements incorporated by reference into this Prospectus: